TremeschinArchive/ModularMusicVisualizer/README.md

 ## Linux / Windows

-I will be referring to where the source code folder of MMV is located at using the keyord `ROOT`, like the `LICENSE.md` file under `ROOT/LICENSE.md`.
+I will be referring to where the source code folder of MMV is located at using the keyword `ROOT`, like the `LICENSE` file under `ROOT/LICENSE`.

-Note: on Windows you might need to replace `python` with `python.exe` if using PowerShell (recommended) or CMD (I'm not completely sure btw)
+Note: on Windows you might need to replace `python` with `python.exe` if using PowerShell (recommended) or CMD (I'm not completely sure btw).

-Another point is that directories on Windows uses `\` instead of (what everything else uses) `/`, Python should convert those automatically but maybe not within the shell, like: `.\path\to\executable.exe` instead of `./path/to/executable.exe`, the second one might not run.
+Another point is that directories on Windows uses `\` instead of (what everything else uses) `/`, Python should convert those automatically, however the shell (where you call commands) might not convert those like `.\path\to\executable.exe` instead of `./path/to/executable.exe`, the second one might not run on Windows.
 This does not apply on the Python scripts as it'll auto convert `/` to `\\`.

 ### Install Python 64 bits (REQUIRED) and FFmpeg